ShaliniRager/PizzaOrders/README.md

-e)Inptu a string and have methods using stack and queue toi insert and remove the characters print out whether dequeued character and popped char from stack says that it is a palindrome
+e)Inptu a string and have methods using stack and queue toi insert and remove the characters print out whether dequeued character and popped char from stack says that it is a palindrome f)The NumPy module also comes with a number of built-in routines for linear algebra calculations.
+These can be found in the sub-module linalg. linalg.det

+The linalg.det tool computes the determinant of an array.